 Sono Motors Announces Progress on the Community Campaign

-/EIN News/ -- MUNICH, Germany, Jan.
+MUNICH, Germany, Jan.
 11, 2023 (GLOBE NEWSWIRE) -- The solar-mobility OEM Sono Group N.V.
-(NASDAQ: SEV) (“Sono Motors” or the “Company”) announces that in line with its previously communicated special marketing campaign, the Company has received payment commitments from its customer community worth approximately €40 million as of 10 January 2023.
+SEV ("Sono Motors" or the "Company") announces that in line with its previously communicated special marketing campaign, the Company has received payment commitments from its customer community worth approximately €40 million as of 10 January 2023.

 The campaign was launched on 8 December 2022 and is expected to last until the end of January 2023.
 It presents a non-dilutive solution for funding the majority of Sono Motors' investment program until the next important milestone - the pre-series vehicle production of Sono Motors' solar electric vehicle, the Sion.